YawnBear/imaginehack2026/PRD.md

 3. Unused storage volumes and backups create waste.
 4. Unencrypted databases create security and compliance risk.
 5. DevOps, security, developers, finance, ESG, and project owners each have only part of the context.
-6. Existing monitoring tools often detect issues but do not provide workflow-aware recommendations, reviewer routing, approval status, or audit trails.
+6. Existing monitoring tools often detect issues but do not provide workflow-aware recommendations, reviewer routing, review status, or audit trails.

 GreenGuard Cloud solves this by turning cloud scan events into explainable findings, assigning reviewer ownership, estimating impact, and requiring approval before any action is taken.